 · Having Fiber-rich foods, such as fruits, vegetables, legumes, and whole grains and probiotics food to support gut health

 · Excluding gluten and dairy, which can help to reduce inflammation

-· Balancing blood sugar level to reduce excess insulin (and therefore reducing oestrogen and inflammation).
+· Balancing blood sugar levels to reduce excess insulin (and therefore reducing estrogen and inflammation).
 Avoid sugar and refined carbs, eat plenty of protein and healthy fats at each meal, and reduce snacking between meals.

-· Choosing Food rich in essential fatty acid, such as salmon, sardines, herring, trout, walnuts, chia seeds, and flax seeds
+· Choosing Food rich in essential fatty acids, such as salmon, sardines, herring, trout, walnuts, chia seeds, and flax seeds

 · Having Antioxidant-rich foods found in colorful fruits and vegetables, such as oranges, berries, dark chocolate, spinach, and beets